Gaza Sniper Fire, Rocket Attacks Spark Israeli Response

 The current round of violence started on Friday when two Israeli soldiers were hit by sniper fire from the Gaza Strip.

-In response, the IDF targeted a Hamas miliary post in an aerial strike, killing two Hamas operatives.
+In response, the IDF targeted a Hamas military post in an aerial strike, killing two Hamas operatives.

 Two Palestinians were also reportedly killed during the so-called Palestinian "March of Return" protests along the Gaza border.